Concepts & data model

 Human labeling data

-Labeling Sessions
+Labeling sessions

-Labeling Sessions organize traces for human review by domain experts.
+Labeling sessions organize traces for human review by domain experts.
 Labeling sessions:

-- Queue selected traces that need expert review and contain the assessments from that review
+- Queue selected traces that need expert review and contain the assessments from that review.

 Labeling sessions are used to:

-- Collect expert feedback on complex or ambiguous cases
+- Collect expert feedback on complex or ambiguous cases.

-- Create ground truth data for evaluation datasets
+- Create ground truth data for evaluation datasets.

-Labeling Sessions are a special type of MLflow Run and can be queried via mlflow.search_runs()
+Labeling sessions are a special type of MLflow Run and can be queried via mlflow.search_runs().

 Learn more about labeling sessions, follow the guide to collect domain expert feedback, or see how to label during development.

-Labeling Schemas
+Labeling schemas

-Labeling Schemas define the assessments that are collected in a labeling session, ensuring consistent label collection across domain experts.
+Labeling schemas define the assessments that are collected in a labeling session, ensuring consistent label collection across domain experts.
 Labeling schemas:

-Learn more in the labeling schemas reference or see examples in the Review App guide.
+Learn more in the labeling schemas reference.

 Application versioning data